 The Safeguarding Lead will consider further actions required, including consultation with Children's Social Care, immediately (number below) or the police if a crime has been committed, immediately.
-Concerns and discussion, decisions and reasons for decision should be recorded in writing by agency /organisation.
-In exceptional circumstances or in the
+Concerns and discussion, decisions and reasons for decision should be recorded in writing by agency (organisation.
+In the absence of a safeguarding lead the indi